phrsampaio/deft-funnel/README.md

 5. `deft_funnel_problem_dev_f.m`  : derivatives of the objective function.
 6. `deft_funnel_problem_dev_h.m`  : derivatives of the white-box constraints.

-The file `deft_funnel_problem_init.m` also defines if a constraint in `deft_funnel_problem_cons_c.m` and `deft_funnel_problem_cons_h.m` is an equality or an inequality through the lower bounds `ls` and the upper bounds `us`.
+The file `deft_funnel_problem_init.m` defines if a constraint in `deft_funnel_problem_cons_c.m` and `deft_funnel_problem_cons_h.m` is an equality or an inequality through the lower bounds `ls` and the upper bounds `us`.
+The lower bounds `lx` and upper bounds `ux` are also defined in `deft_funnel_problem_init.m`.

-Finally, the test problems defined in `deft_funnel_problem_init.m` ranging from 10 to 28 are designed for global optimization, so they should be solved with multistart.
-In particular, the problems 24-28 are of grey-box type.
+Finally, the test problems defined in `deft_funnel_problem_init.m` ranging from 10 to 27 are designed for global optimization, so they should be solved with multistart.
+In particular, the problems 24-27 are of grey-box type.

 # DEFT-FUNNEL with multistart